JuBiotech/diginbio-car-paper/manuscript/main.md

 ![](figures/plot_3d_pp_dense_s_design.png)
 __Figure 10: Prediction of specific activity.__
 The surfaces show the median (center surface) and 90&nbsp;% highest density interval of the posterior predictive distribution for specific activity as a function of the experimental design parameters.
-The highest specific activity is predicted at low feed rates and high IPTG concentration, but the uncertainty around this prediction is also high.
+The highest specific activities are predicted at high IPTG concentration once in the low and once in the high feed rate regime.
+However, the uncertainty at lower feed rates is high.

-It seems that the highest specific activity is at the highest IPTG concentrations and lowest feed rates.
+It seems that the highest specific activity is at close to the highest IPTG concentrations and highest feed rates.
 The highest investigated experimental design was at a feed rate of $1\ g\ L^{-1} h^{-1}$ and an inductor concentration of 12 µM IPTG.
-This is more than two-fold higher that at an feed rate of $4.8\ g\ L^{-1} h^{-1}$ and an inductor concentration of 12.8 µM IPTG.
-This suggests, that a low feed rate during protein expression may be beneficial for this protein.
+This is more than two-fold higher that at an feed rate of $4.8\ g\ L^{-1} h^{-1}$, yet the model predicts a comparably high specific activity at such low feed rate.
+Consequently, a benefit of lower feed rate during protein expression cannot be ruled out for this protein.

 ![](figures/plot_3d_pp_dense_k_design.png)
 __Figure 11: Predicted rate constants at initial biotransformation biomass concentration.__
 The surfaces show the median (center surface) and 90&nbsp;% highest density interval of the posterior predictive distribution for the rate constant to be expected from biomass suspension after the fed-batch as a function of the experimental design parameters.

-In this study, the rate constant at a feed rate of $1\ g\ L^{-1} h^{-1}$ and an IPTG concentration of 12 µM was about $0.63\ h^{-1}$, which can be converted to an initial enzymatic activity of $902\ U\ mL^{-1}$ (mL refers to bioreactor broth).
+In this study, the best rate constant was predicted at a feed rate of $4.8\ g\ L^{-1} h^{-1}$ and an IPTG concentration of 29 µM with $0.62\ h^{-1}$, which can be converted to an initial enzymatic activity of $1037\ U\ mL^{-1}$ (mL refers to bioreactor broth).
+The best tested process design was a feed rate of $1.5\ g\ L^{-1} h^{-1}$ and an IPTG concentration of 29 µM with $0.69\ h^{-1}$, translating to a volumetric activity of $1141\ UmL^{-1}$.
 In a previous study, NoCAR was produced with an extremely low growth and expression temperature of 15 °C in a batch process with complex medium in shake flasks with a final volumetric activity of approximately $26\ U\ mL^{-1}$[@weber2021production].
 The low temperature was chosen to avoid the formation of inclusion bodies.
 Inclusion bodies usually do not show enzymatic activity and tend to form when a big protein is expressed in *E. coli* to high concentrations [@bhatwa2021challenges].

 This shows that active NoCAR can be produced at a cultivation temperature of 30 °C in defined medium.
 Several factors might have aided the production of active NoCAR in this study.
 The use of definied medium as opposed to complex medium in previous studies might have reduced inclusion body formation [@neubauer2001expression].
 Furthermore, the tightly controlled pH in the stirred-tank bioreactors on a mL-scale might have aided to reduce antibody formation due to pH drift [@strandberg1991factors].

-Our model found lower feed rates to be beneficial for specific activity (Fig. 10), even after taking the resulting biomass concentration into account (rate constant, Fig. 11).
-At the same time, the activities at the highest IPTG concentrations (~32 µM) might be lower than at $10^{0.5} - 10^1 \mu M$.
-The Gaussian process in our model made an uncertain extrapolation of this trend towards lower feed rates, counterintuitively and vaguely predicting that the optimal process design may be at lower feed rates and moderately high IPTG concentration.
+Our model found lower feed rates to be possibly beneficial for specific activity (Fig. 10), even after taking the resulting biomass concentration into account (rate constant, Fig. 11).
+At the same time, the model is still undecided about the length scale of IPTG dependency (fig_TBD).
+It assigns some probability to rather short lengthscale, resulting in higher uncertainties inbetween tested experimental designs (fig_TBD).
+The Gaussian process in makes an uncertain extrapolation of this trend towards lower feed rates where the density of observations was much lower.
+Counterintuitively this leads to a vague prediction that the optimal process design could be at lower feed rates and moderately high IPTG concentration.
 The probability map (Fig. 12) is a more direct visualization out this prediction.
-The overlayed coordinates of experimentally tested process parameters shows that this part of the parameter spaces was not extensively investigated yet.
+The overlayed coordinates of experimentally tested process parameters show that this part of the parameter spaces was not extensively investigated yet.

 ![](figures/p_best_k_design.png)
 __Figure 12: Probability landscape of the rate constant optimum within the investigated design space.__